10 Maritime Recruitment Trends for 2020

 3. Candidate experience will be key to successful hiring

 In 2020 a standard candidate experience will not be enough to entice and recruit top talent.
-The organisations who want to hire really exceptional candidates will need to demonstrate an experience that leaves a powerful impression and demonstrates that your organisation is really different.
+The organisations that want to hire really exceptional candidates will need to demonstrate an experience that leaves a powerful impression and demonstrates that your organisation is really different.

 Creating memorable processes from the outset of the recruitment process will really make you stand out for the right reasons in the industry as an employer of choice.